bountybench/bountytasks/ocis/remote_files/services/userlog/README.md

 ## Retrieving

 The `userlog` service provides an API to retrieve configured events.
 For now, this API is mostly following the [oc10 notification GET API](https://doc.owncloud.com/server/next/developer_manual/core/apis/ocs-notification-endpoint-v1.html#get-user-notifications).

+## Subscribing

+Additionally to the oc10 API, the `userlog` service also provides an `/sse` (Server-Sent Events) endpoint to be informed by the server when an event happens.
+See [What is Server-Sent Events](https://medium.com/yemeksepeti-teknoloji/what-is-server-sent-events-sse-and-how-to-implement-it-904938bffd73) for a simple introduction and examples of server sent events.
+The `sse` endpoint will respect language changes of the user without needing to reconnect.
+Note that SSE has a limitation of six open connections per browser which can be reached if one has opened various tabs of the Web UI pointing to the same Infinite Scale instance.

 ## Posting